SkoolNotes/Taproot/2020HIST201/KBxWW1EssayPlanning.md

 - systemic
 	- BOP prisoners diilema reward square is 0,0 for the AD scenario
-	- once you have alliances, it
+		- once you have alliances, it becomes 0,3 again
+	- tension ensures that the other wants to attack, meaning it is clear that you must first.
+	- ALSO theres the snowball effect, where if there is a large war you must join in or be left in the dust.